 (2) The requirements of section 25BA and this section are in addition to those of Schedule 3A.

-[Section 25BB inserted by No. 67 of 2004 s.
+[Section 25BB inserted: No. 67 of 2004 s.
 31.]

 25C.
 Deletion of commercially sensitive matters from reports

 (1) The board may request the Minister to delete from the copies of a report under section 25B or 25BA (and accompanying documents) that are to be made public, a matter that the board believes, on reasonable grounds, to be of a commercially sensitive nature.